Home Care Assistant Duties and Responsibilities

 Who Needs a Home Care Assistant?

-Home care assistants work primarily with older adults or those who are unable to perform specific tasks independently.
+Home care assistants primarily work with older adults or individuals who are unable to perform specific tasks independently.
 They help with simple daily activities that can be difficult for these individuals.
 This can be as basic as helping with meals or providing companionship.
-The goal is to help them stay healthy and safe while living in their own homes.
+The goal is to help them maintain their health and safety while living in their own homes.

 Where Do Home Care Assistants Work?